 It’s a very long road transfer back to Arusha and scenic flights are always a fantastic way to end a safari.
 Once again you will spend a night here before fliying onwards to Zanzibar the next

 After 8 exhausting days it is time to enjoy white sandy beaches, delicious seafood and total relaxation for 5 nights.
 Upon arrival in Zanzibar your shuttle will pick you up and bring you to Breezes Beach Club on the West Coast of the island.
 You will stay here on a half board basis in a standard room.
-All our other Zanzibar hotels can of course be chosen as well.
+If you would like to have a more luxurious options just let us know, we will have the right option for you.

 Today your holiday with us will end with a memory card full of stunning pictures and a mind full of new impressions.
 Your shuttle will bring you back to Zanzibar airport from where you will fly to Arusha and back home.